-Replaced by AsyncBaseEvent.handledBy(AsyncBaseEventHandler)91 Available since RTSJ 1.0.1 true when handler is associated with this, otherwise false.
+Replaced by AsyncBaseEvent.handledBy(AsyncBaseEventHandler) 91 handler to add to the Timer true when handler is associated with this, otherwise false.

 createReleaseParameters

 '''

 Signature

 public

 javax.realtime.ReleaseParameters createReleaseParameters()

 throws IllegalStateException

 '''

 Create a ReleaseParameters92 object appropriate to the timing characteristics of this event.
 The default is the most pessimistic: AperiodicParameters93.
 This is typically called by code that is setting up a handler for this event that will fill in the parts of the release parameters for which it has values, e.g. cost.
 Throws addHandler(AsyncEventHandler)